LQF2020/node-restful-api-swagger/README.md

 npm start
 ```

-## 6. Test with APIs
+## 6. Play with APIs now !

-Now, you are ready to play with APIs.
+Now, you are ready to test all APIs.
 Just simply open your browser and access http://127.0.0.1:3000/api-docs.

 # Docker